joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/22/world/asia/myanmar-army-clashes-mandalay.html?searchResultPosition=2

 **Carl Nassib Was an N.F.L.
 Everyman.
 Then He Came Out as Gay.**\
 `“I’ve been meaning to do this for a while now,” the N.F.L. lineman said.
-He is the first active player in the league to identify as gay.`\
+He comes from a football family, was a standout at Penn State and has taught his teammates about personal finance.`\
 https://nytimes.com/2021/06/22/sports/football/who-is-carl-nassib.html?searchResultPosition=3

 **Andrew Yang gets an early start.**\